20.8km (13.0 miles).

-- The main walk continues ahead now on a narrow path, gently downhill, with gorse to the left, and open fields to your right.
+- Ignoring a track turning left towards some sheds, the main walk continues ahead now on a narrow path, gently downhill, with gorse to the left, and open fields to your right.
 In 335 metres you drop down a flight of earthen steps to a path T-junction, where you turn left , and in 40 metres you reach a road (Waterend Lane), where you turn right .

 - Follow a clear waymarked path in the open between links and in 420 metes you pass Brocket Hall over to your right and golf club buildings.
 The recommended route will have you turning right to cross over the access road - market exit - to soon head up and over the Melbourne golf course.